Peekskill, New York

 The area was an early American industrial center, primarily for iron plow and stove products.
 The Binney & Smith Company, now named Crayola LLC and makers of Crayola products, is linked to the Peekskill Chemical Company founded by Joseph Binney at Annsville in 1864, and succeeded by a partnership by his son Edwin and nephew Harold Smith in 1885.

 The well-publicized Peekskill Riots of 1949 involved attacks and a lynching-in-effigy occasioned by Paul Robeson's benefit concerts for the Civil Rights Congress, although the main assault following the September concert properly took place in nearby Van Cortlandtville.
+The mayor at the time was John N. Schnieder, a Democrat.
 Nevertheless, the city of Peekskill has since had multiple African American mayors since 1984.

 History

 Pre-Revolution

-In September 1609, Dutch explorer Henry Hudson, captain of the Half Moon, anchored along the reach of the Hudson River at Peekskill.
+In September 1609, English explorer Henry Hudson, captain of the Half Moon, anchored along the reach of the Hudson River at Peekskill.
 His first mate noted in the ship's log that it was a "very pleasant place to build a town".
 After the establishment of the province of New Netherland, New Amsterdam resident Jan Peeck made the first recorded contact with the Lenape people of this area, then identified as "Sachoes".
-The date is not certain, (possibly early 1640s), but agreements and merchant transactions took place, formalized in the Ryck's Patent Deed of 1684.
-The name Peekskill derives from a combination of Mr. Peeck's surname and the Dutch word for stream, kil or kill.
+The date is not certain (possibly early 1640s), but agreements and merchant transactions took place, formalized in the Ryck's Patent Deed of April 21, 1685.

+Peekskill derives from a combination of Peeck's surname and the Dutch word for stream, kil or kill.